temporalio/proposals/go/workflow-interceptor-updates.md

 InterceptWorkflow(ctx Context, next WorkflowInboundCallsInterceptor) WorkflowInboundCallsInterceptor
 ```

-Why: Callers can use the context to get workflow info.
+Why: Callers can use the context to get workflow info in addition to other things (e.g. loggers, metricsm, etc).
+Also
+using the context as the first parameter is good Go practice and allows for more contextual information to be provided
+in the future.

 ### WorkflowXCallsInterceptor